despinosaa/Mobile-App-Development_G31/README.md

+# Overview
+This repository is part of the Mobile Application Development course and contains all materials, source code, and documentation for the project.
+The development team is divided into two subgroups working with Kotlin and Flutter, collaboratively building the same app with distinct technologies.
+Deliverables are organized into sprints and documented in the wiki/ directory.

-# Mobile-App-Development_G31
+# Guidelines
-This repository contains the source code and documentation for a mobile app development project, coded in both Kotlin and Flutter.
-It also contains a detailed wiki for sprint tasks.
+* Kotlin App: Located in kotlin-app/ with source files, resources, and build configurations.
+* Flutter App: Located in flutter-app/ with Dart source files and Flutter configurations.
+* Wiki: All sprint and micro sprint tasks are documented on the wiki.